azagniotov/stubby4j/README.md

 ## The Admin Portal

 The admin portal is a RESTful(ish) endpoint running on `localhost:8889`.
-Or wherever you described through stubby's command line options.
+Or wherever you described through stubby's options.

-### The Status Page

-You can view the currently configured endpoints by going to `localhost:8889/status`

-### Dumping Loaded Data

-You can dump the currently configured endpoints as YAML in browser by going to `localhost:8889/yaml`

 ### Supplying Endpoints to Stubby

-Submit `POST` requests to `localhost:8889/` or load a data-file using (-d / --data) command-line argument with the following structure for each endpoint:
+Submit `POST` requests to `localhost:8889` or load a data-file (-d) with the following structure for each endpoint:

 * `request`: describes the client's call to the server
    * `method`: GET/POST/PUT/DELETE/etc.